JacksonWuxs/Interpret_Instruction_Tuning_LLMs/README.md

 #### Explanation Results

 We include the explanation results of Vicuna-7b-v1.1 and LLaMA-7b in the folder `./results/`.
-We will extend our experiments on Mistral family and include the results within the weeks.
+We are running experiments on Mistral family and we will update the results within the weeks.

 * __Attribution Explanations:__ Folder`./results/attribution_interpret/ifa_vicuna_7b/` includes 632 cases for Vicuna-7B and folder `./results/attribution_interpret/ifa_llama_7b/` is for LLaMA-7B.
 * __Self-Attention Pattern Explanations:__ The results of both models are expected in ONE `.tsv` file in a format of ``Model\tSize\tLayer\tType\tHead\tDim\tRank\tScore\tTopK``, where TopK is a list of word pairs to interpret this dimension of the head.
 Each word pair looks like `word_1=word_2`, and word pairs are separated with symbol `|||`.
 We break the whole file into smaller ones to match the Github requirement.
 To reconstruct the result file, you need to run ``cat bilinear_words_split.tsv* > bilinear_words.tsv`` in the folder `./results/bilinear_interpret/`.